AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFacet/IsFacet.md

 AMLFacet.IsFacet Property
 =========================
-AutomationML 2.1 APIGets a value indicating whether this instance is an AMLFacet
+Gets a value indicating whether this instance is an AMLFacet

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)